dmeister/blog/_posts/2020-05-23-pformat-talk.md

 ---
 layout: post
-title:  "pformat: Compile-Time Programming in C++" follow up
+title:  A follow up to the pformat talk for Pure Storage Prague
 ---

 Last year, I got interested in the topic of compile-time programming in C++ and in December I published the format library at [github.com/dmeister/pformat](https://github.com/dmeister/pformat).
 It is clear to me that the library is not and likely never will be production ready.
 It was an experiment if compile-time string format checking is possible.
 In fact, it is possible and has been done many times before.
 I just didn’t knew that.
 Similar things have been done by [fmt](https://www.zverovich.net/2017/11/05/compile-time-format-strings.html) or [pmark/format](https://github.com/mpark/format).